open-contracting/standard/standard/docs/en/schema/merging.md

 **Merging** is the process of combining individual releases into a compiled or versioned release, described in more detail below.
 At a high level:

-* A compiled release is produced by taking only the most recent values of fields from releases in a given contracting process.
+* A compiled release is created by taking only the most recent values of fields from releases in a given contracting process.
-* A versioned release is produced by taking all values of fields from releases in a given contracting process, copying metadata about the release from which they are taken, and putting them in chronological order.
+* A versioned release is created by taking all values of fields from releases in a given contracting process, copying metadata about the release from which they are taken, and putting them in chronological order.

 <div class="example hint" markdown=1>